GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 Importing Very Large Files
 --------------------------

-Sometimes datasets are very large.
-They are represented by large files and create large tables in the site database.
+Very large datasets can present challenges for the datastore import process.
+What "very large" means will depend on your server infrastructure, but it's safe to say that when dealing with multi-gigabyte CSV files you may start to encounter broken file transfers or timeouts.

-It can help to download the files as a separate step from the import process, outside of the DKAN queue process.
-Then we can instruct DKAN to use those existing files for processing into the database.
+Because DKAN will make a local copy of a remote file in order to import it, it can help to prepare the import by transfering the files to the web server manually (or with shell scripts).
+Then you can instruct DKAN to use that already-existing local copy for processing into the database.

 These instructions assume you’ve already created a dataset (through the the UI, a harvest or the API) that contains a distribution pointing to a remote CSV file, and that this CSV file has not yet been imported to the datastore.
 We’ll need the ID of the existing dataset.